 To the right you see the result of a model computation.
-A stepped pyramid is reflected by a thin inversion layer and observed through a telescope.
+A stepped pyramid is reflected by a thin layer of warm air and observed through a telescope.
 The left pyramid is eight metres high and at a distance of 1 km, and the telescope is mounted at 30 cm over the ground.
 The second pyramid is 200 m, distant 25 km, and observed from 7.5 m height, the third is 320 m high, 40 km far out, and seen from 12 m.
 The lowest step has already disappeared behind the horizon in the last picture.
 It is clearly seen that the mirror image is compressed vertically near the horizon.
 If the earth were a flat disc, the three images would be identical.

 Thistle seeds are equipped with fine hairs (pappus) which enable them to be carried by the wind.